Physiotherapy Treatment for Headaches

 The gold-standard clinical sign to determine the relevance of the upper cervical spine in you headache or migraine condition is indicated by the relative reproduction and resolution of your headache pain upon examination.
 This is achieved by producing sustained pressures on the upper three cervical segments to asses the sensitivity of the Brain stem, a large collection of nerves located within the neck.

 At the end of the assessment, when a diagnosis has been reached, we will provide you with a clear explanation of your condition and the possible treatment options available to you.
 The Headache Clinician will be able to determine whether your headache or migraine condition is suitable for the Watson Headache Approach.
-If we find that we are unable to help with your headache and migraines, we will provide you with a suitable referral.
+If we find that physio for migraines or physio for headaches will be an unsuitable method of treatment, we will provide you with a suitable referral.

 WHAT TO EXPECT FROM PHYSIOTHERAPY TREATMENT FOR HEADACHES?

-BOOK AN APPOINTMENT WITH BRISBANE’S HEADACHE CLINICIANS TODAY
+BOOK AN APPOINTMENT WITH BRISBANE’S LEADING HEADACHE TREAMENT SPECIALISTS

 In the initial assessment, you can expect a thorough and comprehensive subjective examination and history-taking to determine your exact diagnosis.